autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 | AMBER               | `collision_detection.partially_prioritized.collision_start_end_margin` | `collision_detection.partially_prioritized.collision_start_end_margin` |
 | RED / Arrow         | `collision_detection.fully_prioritized.collision_start_end_margin`     | `collision_detection.fully_prioritized.collision_start_end_margin`     |

+#### yield on GREEN

+If the traffic light color changed to GREEN and ego approached the entry of the intersection lane within the distance `collision_detection.yield_on_green_traffic_light.distance_to_assigned_lanelet_start` and there is any object whose distance to its stopline is less than `collision_detection.yield_on_green_traffic_light.object_dist_to_stopline`, this module commands to stop for the duration of `collision_detection.yield_on_green_traffic_light.duration` at the default_stopline.

+#### skip on AMBER

+If the traffic light color is AMBER but the object is expected to stop before its stopline under the deceleration of `collision_detection.ignore_on_amber_traffic_light.object_expected_deceleration`, collision checking is skipped.

+#### skip on RED

 If the traffic light color is RED or Arrow signal is turned on, the attention lanes which are not conflicting with ego lane are not used for detection.
 And even if the object stops with a certain overshoot from its stopline, but its expected stop position under the deceleration of `collision_detection.ignore_on_amber_traffic_light.object_expected_deceleration` is more than the distance `collision_detection.ignore_on_red_traffic_light.object_margin_to_path` from collision point, the object is ignored.

-If the traffic light color is AMBER but the object is expected to stop before its stopline under the deceleration of `collision_detection.ignore_on_amber_traffic_light.object_expected_deceleration`, collision checking is skipped.

-If the traffic light color changed to GREEN and ego approached the entry of the intersection lane within `collision_detection.yield_on_green_traffic_light.distance_to_assigned_lanelet_start` and there si any object whose distance to its stopline is less than `collision_detection.yield_on_green_traffic_light.object_dist_to_stopline`, this module commands to stop for the duration of `collision_detection.yield_on_green_traffic_light.duration` at the default_stopline.

 #### Occlusion detection